 There are several methods you can use to pay off a loan early.
 You can make larger monthly payments, or you can make multiple payments every month.

 If it is possible, you can pay the balance of the loan in a single lump sum.
-However, while all of these will work, you should take a close look at the fine print in your loan contract, since some loans may include a pre-payment penalty.
+However, while all of these will work, you should take a close look at the fine print in your loan contract for a better understanding of your rights and responsibilities as a borrower, since some loans may include a pre-payment penalty.

 Information While paying off a debt early seems not so challenging, there are also some considerations to be made before you decide to do so.
 For example, some types of loans come with tax advantages that you may lose when you pay off the loan early.
 As noted, sometimes the pre-payment penalty, if there is one, may be higher than the interest payments you'll save by paying everything off early.